Tale of Aqhat: Third tablet

 Aqhat dies, and Anat eulogizes him, expressing regret for his death.
 Although the text at this point is fragmentary, it indicates that his bow has been broken in the incident, and Anat expresses her anguish over the loss of the bow as well, in even stronger terms.
 She also laments that, due to the murder, crops will soon begin to fail.

 Meanwhile, Danel, who does not realize his son is dead, continues going about his judicial duties in the city gate.
 His daughter Paghat notices that a drought has begun, and that birds of prey are circling their home.
 She feels deep sadness.

 At this point the text contains language about Danel's clothes being torn, indicating either that Paghat has torn Danel's clothing or that Danel has torn his own clothing in mourning over the drought.
 The text has Danel praying for rain, followed by several lines about a drought lasting seven years, which are difficult to interpret.
 Danel goes out to the fields, expressing his wishes for the crops to grow and expressing hope that his son Aqhat will harvest them, indicating that he does not yet realize Aqhat has died.

 At this point, two young men appear and inform Danel and Paghat that Aqhat has been killed by Anat.
 Seeing vultures overhead Danel calls out to Baal, asking him to bring down the vultures so that he can cut them open to search for his son's remains.
 Baal complies, but Danel finds no remains.
 Danel sees the father of the vultures, and again has Baal bring the father of the vultures down for inspection.
 Again, no remains are found.
 Finally, Danel calls upon Baal to bring down the mother of the vultures, in which he finds bone and fat from Aqhat.
-Danel buries the remains he has found along the shores of the Sea of Galilee.
+Danel buries the remains he has found along the shores of the Kinneret (Sea of Galilee).

 The unjust death of Aqhat causes a years-long drought to occur.

 Aqhat's sister Paghat takes it upon herself to seek revenge by killing Yatpan.